Norman Kings

 Hammered Silver DOUBLE INSCRIPTION Penny.

 B.M.C.
 XI, 1116 only: +ALDPINE / ON SEFTE – Aldwine of Shaftsbury.
-Spink 1272.
-Only
+Spink

-fourteen Shaftsbury coins of all Henry 1st types
+1272.
+Only fourteen Shaftsbury coins of all

-recorded on the EMC database with no examples of Double Inscription
+Henry 1st types recorded on the EMC database with no

-the best grade example of all Shaftsbury mint coins, all types, on EMC.
-Ex Mike Vosper (his ticket) who sold this
+coins, all types, on EMC.
+Ex Mike Vosper

-coin to the famous Causeway Collection in 2018.
+(his ticket) who sold this coin to the famous Causeway Collection in 2018.
+A stunning coin – there will be no

-A stunning coin – there will be no better.
-Unambiguously Choice. £5,995 RESERVED (M.S.10-10-23 Lay-Away)
+better.
+Unambiguously Choice. £6,325 RESERVED (M.S.10-10-23 Lay-Away)

 WMH-7442: Henry 1st NORMAN Hammered